-The use of financial derivative instruments within investment holdings is governed by the University's Investment Policy Statement, which is approved and overseen by the Investment Committee of the Board.
+The use of financial derivative instruments is governed by the University's Investment Policy Statement, which is approved and overseen by the Investment Committee of the Board.
 The University assumes many risks as a result of its investment decisions and investment holdings.
-Many risks are discussed in the Investment Policy Statement:
+Many risks are discussed in the Investment Policy

+Statement: